koalamadness/CS-2026/january_diary.md

 SELECT DISTINCT building_name FROM buildings LEFT JOIN employees ON building_name = building WHERE role NOT NULL;
 SELECT DISTINCT building_name ,capacity FROM buildings LEFT JOIN employees ON building_name = building;
 SELECT DISTINCT building_name, role FROM buildings LEFT JOIN employees ON building_name = building;

+SELECT name, role FROM employees WHERE building IS NULL;
+SELECT building_name FROM buildings LEFT JOIN employees ON building = building_name WHERE role IS NULL;